nir-mo/nir-mo.github.io/_posts/2023-07-25-Cracking-Complexity.markdown

 ## Insights and Revelations: ChatGPT's Training Clues and Struggle with Short, Deterministic Code

 In this section, two intriguing case studies come to light.
 The first focuses on ChatGPT's analysis of `endoh2/2013`.
-When prompted to discern the program's purpose, ChatGPT responded `"This program is an implementation of an International Obfuscated C Code Contest (IOCCC) challenge from 2013.
+When prompted to recognize the program's purpose, ChatGPT responded `"This program is an implementation of an International Obfuscated C Code Contest (IOCCC) challenge from 2013.
 It reads an input string from the keyboard and prints out a series of characters based on the input string."`.

-This astute recognition of the IOCCC challenge reveals a significant clue that ChatGPT was indeed trained on data encompassing obfuscated entries, making it familiar with the complexities and patterns of the IOCCC codebase.

 ```python